BAYKO Retail Cabinets

 Early hinged lid Retail Cabinet - rescued in 1953 from Cairo

-Lack of internal cardboard obviously minimises cost and means the Cabinet takes up slightly less space, but at a cost...
+Lack of internal cardboard obviously minimises expenditure and is, therefore, cheaper and means that the Cabinet takes up slightly less space, but at a cost…

-...the individual trays had to be de-stacked and re-stacked each time a customer came along, not very convenient for the shopkeeper, though relatively stress free for the trays.
+…the individual trays had to be de-stacked and re-stacked almost every time a customer came along, not very convenient for the shopkeeper, though relatively stress free for the trays.

 The purpose of this Type 1 style of Retail Cabinet is worthy of a little more consideration.